 In my previous recipes for bao/buns, I introduced two approaches: For Sheng Jian Bao and Steamed Bao Bun, I use a traditional, yeast-only method which requires double proofing.
-For Mantou and Gua Bao, I use both yeast and baking powder to reduce proofing to once only.
+For Mantou and folded Bao Buns, I use both yeast and baking powder to reduce proofing to once only.
 These two methods are interchangeable and both can be used to make Char Siu Bao.

 A different formula dedicated to Char Siu Bao

 But when testing and experimenting today’s recipe, I wanted to go one step further: make a dough that produces even fluffier and softer wrappers that resemble the restaurant version without adding the magical yet rare ingredient that dim sum restaurants use for Char Siu Bao (I will explain it in the later section).
 Here is the formula that I’m finally happy with (for making 14 bao):

 - 2 tablespoon sugar